lando/lando/docs/config/events.md

     service: web
 ```

-In the above scenario `some-command` will run on the `web` service by default instead of the `appserver`.
+In the above scenario, `some-command` will run on the `web` service by default instead of the `appserver`.
 For [dynamic tooling routes](./../tooling.md#dynamic-service-commands) events will use the default of the dynamic route.

 ```yaml
 events: